mattbehan/table_xi_menu_exercise/README.md

 ### Improvements
 *	For larger menus and target prices, a recursive solution can quickly run out of memory.
 I ended up implementing both a recursive solution and a bottom up approach.
 The bottom up approach is the live version of the app, as it preserves memory better and can
-*	Performance for both methods werebe improved by substituting the menu options with integers to save memory, then later swapped back out for the correct menu option at the end
+*	Performance for both methods were improved by substituting the menu options with integers to save memory, then later swapped back out for the correct menu option at the end
 *	Added feature tests
 *	Added test for duplicate menu options